| | BACK TO FANFIC LIBRARY | HOME |

 man?
 What's his name?" he asked her.
 "I don't know.
 He didn't

+tell me his name," she said.
 Alex leaned close to Derek, whispering in his ear.
 "Ethan says it

+was the same man he saw in Brazil."
 "Are you sure?"
 Derek asked.
 Alex nodded.
 "And did you

+see him too?"
 "Yes, but-" Alex hesitated.
 "But what?"
 Nick asked

 her.
 "Just don't ask me what he looks like," she said.
+"Then you didn't see him," Derek said.
+"No, I did," Alex said, confused, "I just don't remember,

 I don't know.
 I just couldn't describe to you guys what he looked like."
+"Kat," Derek said, "What does your friend look like?"

 Kat wrinkled her brow.
 Rachel looked at her anxiously.
 "I don't know.